-The monitoring field work in 2008 was carried out between 2008-04-30-2008-08-09.
+The main part of the monitoring field work in 2009 was carried out between 2009-05-17-2009-08-13.
 The field work was partly made by local ornithologists, mainly Tommy Larsson but also Arne Schönbeck participated in the follow ups of breeding results of white-tailed eagles, ospreys and eagle owls.
 The white-tailed eagle work is carried out within the ongoing national project concerning this species (through Björn Helander, Swedish Museum of Natural History, Stockholm).
 Tommy Larsson also made the main part of the honey buzzard field work.
 Martin Green carried out the remaining part of the surveys of listed species (lesser spotted woodpecker, wryneck, nightjar and red-backed shrike).